algolia/algoliasearch-client-swift/GettingStarted.md

 You are all set to play with the Swift API Client

-## Add Employee structure in a new file
+## Add Employee structure in a `./Sources/SwiftClientTest/Employee.swift' file
 ​
 ```swift
 struct Employee: Codable, CustomStringConvertible {